 This favorite of mine combines zone friendly portions with mostly Paleo ingredients.
 Grilled lamb is served in approximately 1 oz slices for easy zoning.
 It also features high-quality carbs such as spinach and lettuce in the salad, tomatoes, peppers, and onions.
 It also includes some Feta cheese for extra taste and protein.
 For a tasty and quality fat source you can either go with the standard dressing served with the salad, or ask for Skordalia, a hummus-like sauce.
 Only eat the small pieces of toasted pita bread if you can’t fully get your carb blocks from the vegetables.
 [Nutritional Info for a Comparable Lamb Salad]

 This is normally served with rice and grilled veggies.
 Ask for no rice and extra grilled veggies.
 Whether you choose chicken or steak, both will arrive in bite sized portions that are easy to eyeball into zone blocks.
-The grilled veggies taste great– a little too great– so I’m almost sure some type of light sugary glaze is applied to them during cooking.
-Therefore, you won’t require as many veggies as normal to fill your block requirements.
+I always ask for the chicken plain with just house seasoning as it comes glazed with bbq sauce.
+The grilled veggies taste great– a little too great– so I’m almost sure some type of light sugary glaze is applied to them during cooking, however you can also ask for fresh steamed brocolli (minus the butter) or asparagus.
 The double portion of grilled veggies should be enough for up to a 4 block meal.
-I don’t generally add fat because I’m sure enough butter was used during cooking to comprise my fat blocks.
+I don’t generally add fat because I’m sure enough butter was used during cooking to comprise my fat blocks, unless you opted to skip the butter, and you can always ask for butter on the side so you are in control.
 Skip the bread completely.
 Better yet, tell your server you don’t want any, so he won’t even bring it to the table.
 [Nutritional Info (Includes the Rice)] [Menu]

 3. Curry Dishes at [Insert Favorite Thai Restaurant Here]